Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 As I've said before, I'm not afraid of the hardcore objections to Christianity or the Bible.
 I've held the point that if something is true, it can hold up to the challenges.
 In fact I actually encourage fellow Christians to read the objections.
 Every Christian should read and think about these things, because in our day and age they come up all of the time in everyday life - in politics, schools, work, and society in general.
 I don't think anything should be suppressed.
-Let people have their say.
-And as Ravi Zacharias says, "may the best worldview win".
+Let people have their say, and may the best worldview win.

 So, here are a few thoughts I've had on the challenges to Christianity by the modern skeptic movement:

 - A supernatural element to the universe, by its own definition, might not be adequately proven or disproven using natural-based laws, experimentation, or observation.
 However, there is ample circumstantial and testimonial evidence to support its existence.

 - Many atheists and agnostics refusal to believe is a result of too many perceived 'logical holes' or things that they don't understand.
 That is, to them, all of those questions must have answers as a prerequisite to faith.
 I've been a Christian for almost 17 years, and I still don't have all of the answers nor do I understand everything I have questions about.
 That hasn't precluded my faith in Christ.

 - A major flaw in atheistic challenges is the incorrect presuming of motives and thought processes on Christians as to why they believe (blind faith, a crutch for problems, escaping from reason, forcing guilt on others, etc).
 I know this for a fact because none of the reasons for faith that atheists allege fits my own personal situation.